 Carbon monoxide is an extremely poisonous gas for humans.
 Heating systems can sometimes leak this gas into the house while functioning.
 The continuous inhaling of carbon monoxide causes symptoms like muscle aches and breathing problems.
 If you inhale it in excess amounts, it can even cause death.
 Since carbon monoxide is odorless and colorless, you cannot smell or see it.
 Only a professional technician can solve this issue.
 To detect any carbon monoxide leakages, install a carbon monoxide detector that goes off when the gas enters your home.
 Contact a company for furnace repair in Stirling to check for carbon monoxide leakages.

 These are just some of the few signs that your heating system is depleting your health and body.
 Let Martino HVAC check for any faults and defects in your heating system so that your health stays perfect.
-Look for furnace installation in Vaughan, or reach us at (800) 465-5700.
+Look for furnace installation in Mississauga, or reach us at (800) 465-5700.